thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 Lint HTML and CSS as well using these standard tools and our linter configurations.

-**Lint back-end code (using tools like PHP Lint)**
+[ ] **Run all code through a linter**

-Use a linting process for any code written in additional languages, including PHP.
+Use a linting tool to for any languages included in the project